Get a Respected Skokie Battery Defense Lawyer on Your Side Today

 Battery is a misdemeanor in Illinois.
 That may not seem like such a big deal, but a simple battery conviction could result in up to one year of imprisonment, probation, and monetary restitution.
 Restitution means paying the medical and counseling bills for the alleged victim, paying for damaged property, or any other expenses incurred during the battery.
 Not surprisingly, what you owe can add up quickly.

 To do this, you need the best possible representation.
 Accepting the counsel of Andrew M. Weisberg for your charge of battery in Skokie means that you can depend on an attorney who will constantly work toward the best defense possible.
-You will receive the dignity and respect that you deserve from beginning to end.
+You will receive the dignity and respect you deserve from beginning to end.

 Contact an Experienced, Knowledgeable Skokie Battery Defense Attorney Today